-Bounce rate is an online marketing term used in web traffic analysis which influences your website rankings.
+Bounce rate is an online marketing term used in web traffic analysis that influences your website rankings.

 Do you constantly look at your analytics to find out how users interact with your website?
 It is important to understand what makes a website visitor happy and what does not, as Google will rank your website depending on this information – along with other factors of course.

 You could be penalised or rewarded based upon your website SEO strategy…so what do you choose?

 This blog from the Huble Digital search team provides an introduction to the popular bounce rate metric and looks at how you should interpret and improve it for better Google Search rankings.

 The bounce rate is calculated as a percentage that shows the number of visitors that came to your website and left without navigating any further through your web pages.